 The quick decision

-- Use Chrome Profiles when you just want to separate personal vs. work browsing, keep distinct bookmarks and passwords, and run a few accounts without heavy workflow needs.
+- Use Chrome Profiles when you just want to separate personal vs. work browsing, keep distinct bookmarks and saved passwords, and run a few accounts without heavy workflow needs.
 Profiles are fast to set up and easy to switch between.

 What Chrome Profiles do well (and where they strain)